-The condensate stabilizer separates the lightest components from the hydrocarbon condensate in order to make it safe for storage and for transportation.
+The condensate stabilizer separates the lightest particles from the hydrocarbon condensate in order to make condensate safe for storage and transportation.
 The condensate leaving the three-phase separator always contains free (undissolved) water that needs to be eliminated prior to entering the stabilizer to ensure smooth operation.

 Many different technologies exist to separate liquids from liquids, but conventional liquid/liquid separators (e.g. electrostatic coalescers, separators with mesh pads, cartridge coalescers) may exhibit a very limited performance if the liquid/liquid mixture is stable.

-For example, commodity cartridge coalescers are capable of separating emulsions with an interfacial tension (IFT) typically no lower than 15-20 dyne/cm, resulting in water carryover in the presence of more stable emulsions.
+For example, commodity cartridge coalescers are typically incapable of separating emulsions with an IFT lower than 15-20 dyne/cm, resulting in water carryover in the presence of more stable emulsions.
 Field measurements and plant surveys carried out by Pall downstream of existing separators confirmed these findings.
-Results from three site surveys performed in the Middle East and North Africa regions are shown in the table below.
+Results from three site surveys performed in the Middle East and North Africa regions are shown in table 1.